 Now when I prayed–or rather, shouted–that prayer, I was expecting a particular response.
 Something like a phone call from one of my spiritually deep friends saying that God told them to tell me that He loved me, and that I was not forgotten.
 You know, something like that.
 Yeah, no. That’s not what happened at all.

 I had left for lunch a few minutes early that day.
 This is still the same day that I was shouting at God in the car.
 I was driving to Babies R Us to get stuff for my kids.
 As I was driving, I saw this young girl, late teens, early twenties maybe, walking along the side of the road, pushing her baby in an umbrella stroller.
 The road was rugged with no sidewalks, and as I was passing her, I saw the strain on her face as she tried to walk on the road without endangering her baby.
-Even as I drove by, I felt like my car was way too close to her stroller.
+Even as I drove by cautiously, I felt like my car was way too close to her stroller.
 And that’s what caught my attention.

 It takes a whole lot for me to reach out to people I don’t know.
 That’s not a thing that I do–especially a stranger on the street.
 But that pained expression on her young face, seeing her struggle with that baby, it tugged at my heart.
 And I now know that heart tug was really the Holy Spirit tapping me on the shoulder.

 I turned around in the middle of the street, rolled down my window, and posed a question to this young woman I didn’t know and had never seen before: “Excuse me ma’am.
 I know you don’t know me, but do you want a ride?”
 I asked, only half-confident that I was doing the right thing.
-“Yes!” she replied without a moment’s hesitation.
+“Yes!” she exclaimed without a moment’s hesitation.
 I could hear the relief in her voice.

 I pulled over to the side of the road and helped her in.
 I have two kids.
 Her son in the stroller just happened to be about the same size as my son, and he fit ever so neatly into my son’s car seat.
 I folded up the umbrella stroller and placed it in my hatchback while she buckled her son into the car seat.
 We both got back in the car and I started to drive.